Academic Catalogs

 • 8.
 Demonstrate effective communication and group process skills.

 • 9.
-Select a major and create an educational plan that identifies academic goals.
+Create an educational plan in conjunction with a counselor that identifies academic and career goals.

 • 10.
 Examine health issues such as stress, nutrition, and exercise that affect lifelong well-being.